LIGO and Virgo Data

 They are not astrophysical in origin, but can mimic such signals.

-More information is available on the Data Release pages above.
+More information is available on the data release documentation pages or published papers (e.g.

 - Depending on the data set, the GWOSC strain data are available in the original 16384 Hz sample rate, or